How Feldspar is Mined, Refined, & Processed for Industrial Use

 Mining, refining, and processing entail very vital stages important in the industrial utilization of this versatile mineral.
 Each stage utilizes refined techniques specific to each kind in the chain from extraction to the actual refinement of high-quality potash and soda feldspar, and all are crucial to the final product to meet industrial standards and customer expectations.

 Presently, feldspar has great applications in ceramics, glass, and construction and, therefore, remains one of the primary raw materials for the production of these materials.
-Mactus Minerals ranks among the top suppliers with superior quality potash and soda feldspar.
+Mactus Mineral ranks among the top suppliers with superior quality potash and soda feldspar.
 These value-added products are produced in conformity with strict quality control to ensure repetitively top performance in industrial applications.
 With Mactus, one can be sure of supply reliability and quality, and thus, it provides the power of innovation and quality to the manufacturing processes.